-The sport of soccer requires its players to be in shape and ready to move in a variety of ways.
+Soccer requires its players to be in shape and ready to move in a variety of ways.
 There are many different workouts that soccer players can do to prepare for games and get their bodies ready for 90 minutes of movement.
-Learn all about those workouts here!

 Soccer is a sport that requires a lot of running.
 This means that players must have strong cardiovascular abilities in order to keep up with the pace of the game.
 There are several workouts that athletes can do to make sure they are game ready.